Final Live Design

 Design Process & Accessibility

 To bring the Chatham Dockyard Soundscapes project to life, I led a human-centered design process rooted in research, collaboration, and accessibility.
-Starting with stakeholder goals and user personas, I translated functional requirements into a clear information architecture and began developing mid- and high-fidelity wireframes using Figma.
-These prototypes helped shape the user journey across centuries and themes, balancing immersive storytelling with intuitive navigation.
-Accessibility guided every design decision—from color contrast and typography to keyboard and screen reader compatibility—ensuring the final experience was inclusive, visually engaging, and ready for real-world museum deployment.
+Starting with stakeholder goals and user personas, I designed functional requirements into a clear mid- and high-fidelity wireframes using Figma.
+These prototypes helped shape the user journey across centuries and themes, balancing storytelling with intuitive navigation.
+Accessibility guided every design decision - from color contrast and typography to keyboard and screen reader compatibility - ensuring the final experience was inclusive, visually engaging, and ready for real-world museum deployment.

 The Curious School Visitor